 I have been doing weed for about six months now and on occasion a few other drugs.
 I usually do it only on average three times a week and a lot more on the weekends.
 I feel that it is ruining my life because my concentration is terrible and my marks have dropped significantly (20 points).
 I feel like I'm in a dream all the time and it just isn't fun anymore.
 I have heard that pot is not addictive but I have tried to stop but I feel sick and irritable if I don't smoke up.
 I have realized I need to quit but I can't.
 Why can't I stop if this "soft drug" is not addictive?
 Am I crazy?
 Please help.
 I want my life back.
 Thank you so much.

 First and foremost, you are not crazy.
 Contrary to what many believe, current research indicates that people can become addicted to marijuana, especially those who begin using it in their teens.
 Additionally, some long term marijuana users report experiencing withdrawal symptoms when they stop using it.
 In this case, the feelings you describe could be the result of withdrawal.
-For more information on the effects of marijuana use, check out the Go Ask Alice! question Marijuana long-term effects?

 You said that you felt sick and irritable if you don't smoke up.
 These symptoms have definitely been seen beforein those going through withdrawal from pot.
 When trying to cut down or stop smoking, some people also report: